abraunegg/onedrive/docs/terms-of-service.md

 ## 5. Disclaimer of Warranties

-The OneDrive Client for Linux software and the Service are provided "as is" without any warranties, either expressed or implied.
+The OneDrive Client for Linux software is provided "as is" without any warranties, either expressed or implied.
 We do not guarantee that the use of the Application will be error-free or uninterrupted.

 Microsoft is not responsible for OneDrive Client for Linux.
 Any issues or problems with OneDrive Client for Linux should be raised on GitHub at https://github.com/abraunegg/onedrive or email support@mynas.com.au